 Offer your most precious gift, time.

-Maybe we take a plate of cookies (even if they are store bought) over to the new neighbor as they close the moving van.
-Give a few extra minutes to a co-worker when you see they need it.
+There are quick interactions that make a big difference.
+In a world that ignores those who live near us, maybe we take a plate of cookies (even if they are store-bought) over to the new neighbor as they close the moving van.
+You notice a co-worker struggling, maybe with their job, or it seems life is taking a toll.
+Stop and give them a few extra minutes when you see they need it.
 Take those extra minutes to chat when walking your dog, even if you’re being tangled in the leash.
-(Click here for more ideas on how to reach out!)

 Look others in the eye.

 There is nothing that makes someone feel more alone than when they think everything else in your life is more important than they are.
 Don’t glance at the Apple watch, cell phone, or even over their shoulder at what is happening behind them.
-Make sure they are the focus of your attention.
+Look them in the eye.

-The next time you enter a room of 100, realize that nearly half are battling loneliness.
-If you’re one who is in that battle, I want you to know you are not alone, in your feelings, or your hurt.
+So the next time you enter a room of 100, remember that nearly half are battling loneliness.
+If you’re one who is in that battle, I want you to know you are not alone in your feelings or your hurt.
 People in every event, every workplace, every family feel just as you do.
 Reach out as well; you may discover a relationship you didn’t know was there.

-One of the very early Beatles songs, entitled Eleanor Rigsby, is profound in its lyrics and amazingly sad in its observation.
+One of the very early Beatles songs, entitled Eleanor Rigby, is profound in its lyrics and amazingly sad in its observation.
 Its chorus asked a few questions that I think deserve an answer:

 All the lonely people